CBSE Class 10 Social Science HOTs Political Parties

 Yes, the HOTS issued by CBSE for Class 10 Social Science Democratic Politics II Chapter 6 Political Parties have been made available here for latest academic session

-You can easily access the link above and download the Class 10 HOTS Social Science Democratic Politics II Chapter 6 Political Parties for each topic
+What does HOTS stand for in Class 10 Social Science Democratic Politics II Chapter 6 Political Parties

 HOTS stands for "Higher Order Thinking Skills" in Democratic Politics II Chapter 6 Political Parties Class 10 Social Science.
 It refers to questions that require critical thinking, analysis, and application of knowledge